After This Is America, the BBC's timing with Donald Glover's Atlanta couldn't be more perfect

 There are a slew of visceral moments in season one of Donald Glover’s languorous, meandering sitcom Atlanta that prelude the music video for his most recent single This is America, which blew up the internet in early May.

-The visuals for the song, which were crafted by Atlanta director and long-time collaborator Hiro Murai, sees Glover (using his hip-hop alias Childish Gambino) dancing around gleefully before nonchalantly gunning down a gospel choir with an AK-47.
+The visuals for the song, which were crafted by Atlanta director Hiro Murai, sees Glover (using his hip-hop alias Childish Gambino) dancing around gleefully before nonchalantly gunning down a gospel choir with an AK-47.

-It has been hailed as a damning representation of American gun culture, but also a commentary on the lens through which black culture is often seen by white audiences.
+It has been hailed as a damning indictment of American gun culture, but also a commentary on the lens through which black culture is often seen by white audiences.
 Gambino’s character is boiled down to two opposing functions, entertainment and violence, and he is cheered on by a white viewer – “black man, get your money” Glover sings in falsetto on the song’s bridge.

 The juxtaposition of these elements against one another is jarring, but it only adds to the weight of the message.
-It’s a trick that Glover picked up during the production of season one of Atlanta, which begins as a fairly straightforward, humour-driven sitcom before taking a steep drop into political issues such as white-on-black police brutality and transphobia in its eye-opening second episode, then skipping nimbly between the two throughout the rest of the season.
+It’s a trick that Glover picked up during the production of season one of Atlanta (on which he serves as writer, director, producer and star), which begins as a fairly straightforward, humour-driven sitcom before taking a steep drop into political issues such as white-on-black police brutality and transphobia in its eye-opening second episode, then skipping nimbly between the two throughout the rest of the season.

 - “There are plans” for a third series of Atlanta